 A significant quantity of serials were also lensed, and companies such as Universal, Columbia and Republic had special production units assigned to create these chapterplays.
 The goal of the serials was basic - to entice the Saturday matinee audience back week after week to the theaters.
-For those not familiar with serials, they consisted of 12 or 15 weekly chapters/episodes, with each running about 15-20 minutes in length.
-The weekly episode would conclude with a nail-biting cliffhanger, with the hero, heroine, or sidekick in great peril.
+For those not familiar with serials, they consisted of a dozen or so chapters with each running about fifteen minutes long.
+Each weekly episode would conclude with a nail-biting cliffhanger, with the hero, heroine, or sidekick in great peril.
 And Continued Next Week would flash across the silver screen.

 Neither the cliffhanger nor western were unique to the sound era.
 Both had started in the days of silent films, and were popular enough to continue when talkies arrived.

-An entire "posse" was needed to staff all the supporting/character roles, walk-ons and bit parts in these cowboy flicks and chapterplays.
-These were the scores of actors and actresses that portrayed villains, lawmen, bandits, wagon train members, kid roles ... and the grizzled old ranch owner.
-Some men, and a few women, parlayed their expertise and physical capabilities into stuntwork and doubling.
+A large "posse" was needed to staff all the supporting/character roles, walk-ons and bit parts in these cowboy flicks and chapterplays.
+There were scores of actors and actresses that portrayed villains, lawmen, bandits, wagon train members, kid roles ... and the grizzled old ranch owner.
+Some men - and a few women - parlayed their expertise and capabilities into stuntwork and doubling.

-Many of them had been real-life cowboys, and some had worked in the Miller Bros.
+Many had been real-life cowboys and some had performed with the Miller Bros.
 101 Ranch show and Buffalo Bill's Wild West Show.
 They came to Hollywood for higher wages ... and their expertise in riding, hoss wrangling, and driving stagecoaches and wagons quickly paid off.

 But the work was not easy or glamorous.
 They were constantly looking for their next job, and this generally included a check of the daily casting call sheets that were posted at the studios.
 Shooting schedules were difficult, often dangerous, and would run from sunrise to sunset ... or later.

-Many worked as "day players", which meant they labored (and were paid) on a one-day-at-a-time basis.
-For example, they might work at a major studio like Paramount or Universal for a single day.
-For their next workday, they would report on the set of a low-budget western which was being shot by one of the many independent production outfits that flourished at the time.
+Many worked as "day players", meaning they labored (and were paid) on a one-day-at-a-time basis.
+For example, they might work at a major studio like Paramount or Universal for a single day as a "face in a crowd".
+For their next workday, they'd report on the set of a low-budget western which was being shot by one of the many independent production outfits that flourished at the time.
 These low-budget film companies are commonly referred to as "Poverty Row" and "Gower Gulch", and had names like Ambassador, Victory, Supreme and Reliable.

 Today, the low-budget B-westerns and serials are often considered nothing more than relics and artifacts from a bygone era in Hollywood.
 But during the 1920s through the early 1950s, these films were an important and integral part of the basic entertainment and escapism available to the citizenry of the good ol' USA.
 But so was vaudeville, burlesque, circuses, Zane Grey novels, Shirley Temple, Andy Hardy, The Shadow, Edgar Bergen and Charlie McCarthy, The Bowery Boys, Charlie Chan, Tommy Dorsey, Glenn Miller, and 78 RPM records.